kingyue737/vitify-next/README.md

 ### Admin Starter Template

-- 🪟 Layout with drawer, header, footer(status bar) and login page
+- 🪟 Default layout with drawer, header and footer

 - 🧭 Auto generated navigation drawer and breadcrumbs based on routes